 6. Add Keyword(s).
 These should be more specific than the Category and help others find your research.
 Add as many keywords as you want - just hit enter after each keyword.
-Figshare remembers ones you’ve entered previously and will also suggest ones other people have used.
+Bridges remembers ones you’ve entered previously and will also suggest ones other people have used.

 7. Write a Description.
 This should include any relevant information that pertains to your research.
 Consider including information that gives your research context, describes the research methodology, and outlines techniques used to collect, analyse, and reuse the data.
 Be as descriptive as you can!

 8. Select a License.
 You can choose from a number of licenses based on your reuse requirements.
 For more information on the six Creative Commons licenses visit the Creative Commons Australia website.

 A quick overview of the licenses can be viewed here, or you can use this online tool to help you select the right license for you.The Creative Commons licenses are not designed for use with software.
 The licenses that can be selected for software are the Massachusetts Institute of Technology (MIT) license, General Public License (GPL, GPL-2.0, GPL-3.0) and the Apache-2.0 license.

 9. Tick Publish.
 Make sure everything you have submitted is accurate - once it’s published, it’s permanently available.

 Bridges allows you to publish a record about your research without making the files publicly available.
 One way of doing this is to mark the uploaded file as confidential.

 Once you have selected a file to upload, scroll to the bottom of the page and tick Make file(s) confidential.
 You can include a reason why the item is confidential.

 Another way is to apply an embargo.
 Bridges offers two types of embargo.

 An embargo on the file(s) only, meaning that the description will be publicly visible but the research files themselves will not be.